This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 See below for a screenshot of what’s currently stated on Laneige’s website:

-Policies stating, “exceptiions apply if animal testing is required or bound by local governments or laws,” usually imply the company is selling its products in mainland China.
-That’s because cosmetics sold in stores in mainland China are required by law to be tested on animals.
+Policies stating, “exceptiions apply if animal testing is required or bound by local governments or laws,” usually imply the company distributes its products in countries that require animal testing, like mainland China.

 Is Laneige Sold in China?